microsoft/immersive-reader-sdk/js/samples/advanced-nodejs/ReadMe.md

 1. Run `yarn build:dev`

-1. Run `npm start` (or `nodemon start` if you want to view changes you make after doing a browser refresh)
+1. Run `yarn run start` (or `nodemon start` if you want to view changes you make after doing a browser refresh)

 1. Open a web browser and navigate to [http://localhost:3000](http://localhost:3000) to view the sample